-This is a tutorial for those who try modelling with 3dsMax for the first time to learn the basics of the tools.
+This is a tutorial for those who are trying to model with 3dsMax for the first time.
+In this article, you will be able to learn the basics of the tools.

 ※Windows10 is used for this tutorial.